Claiming depreciation on your property is one of the most critical steps in an investor’s journey. And it’s the only deduction that can be subjective.

 For the first time, property investors can get an estimate of the likely tax depreciation deductions on a property before they buy it.

-For example, you might be considering buying a five-year-old property but are concerned the depreciation deductions won’t be as high as a brand new property.
+For example, you might be considering buying a five-year-old property but are concerned that the depreciation deductions won’t be as high as a brand new one.

 Our rental property depreciation calculator Australia estimates instantly what the difference will be.

 This calculator uses accurate life data collated from every inspection we do on behalf of our clients.

 So the data gets more accurate with time.

 Number 4: The Taller the Building, the Higher the Depreciation

 Taller buildings attract higher plant and equipment allowances, and the higher the plant and equipment, the higher the depreciation.

 Due to the new depreciation law changes, this rule only applies to the depreciation of new rental property.

 Plant and equipment refer to necessary services within the building and items within the property itself.